d1-dblaze/new_listing/README.md

 # new_listing
 The script polls major exchanges like Binance and Coinbase for listing announcement.
-The idea is that coinbase and Binance listing *ANNOUNCEMENTS* usually leads to temporary pumps on the tokens of interest.
+The idea is that coinbase and Binance *LISTING ANNOUNCEMENTS* usually leads to temporary pumps on the tokens of interest.

 # FLOW